SarthakVerma18/Intern-Guidance/GS_Software.md

 ## Round 2
-The second round I had to implement a class for a cab service like uber, where I had to take input data as coordinates for the cabs, and had to write a practical algorithm on how I would assign a cab to a passenger, I was asked to make it as practical as possible, and also then modify the algorithm for different types of cabs etc. He was very particular on the type of data structures I used to different data and the different functions in used in the class.
+The second round I had to implement a class for a cab service like uber, where I had to take input data as coordinates for the cabs, and had to write a practical algorithm on how I would assign a cab to a passenger, I was asked to make it as practical as possible, and also then modify the algorithm for different types of cabs etc. He was very particular on the type of data structures I used for different data and the different functions used in the class.
 I had to justify why I chose to do something at every single step, then I had to explain some project I had in my resume (like properly grilled lol).

 ## Round 3